Rainbow Bridge – Niagara Falls – Niagara Street / Roberts Street, ON 420

 Rainbow Bridge Port Information

-- Hours of Operation – This port is open 24 hrs per day, 7 days a week, year round.
+- Hours of Operation – This port is open 24 hours a day, 7 days a week, year round.

-- There are 18 car Customs inspection lanes into the US
+- There are 18 car customs inspection lanes into the US, and 15 car customs inspection lanes into Canada.

 Travel Tips for the Rainbow Bridge Border Crossing

-- Here is a handy link to Hotels in Niagara Falls, Canada and here is another link to Hotels in Niagara Falls, NY, United States.
+- Here is a handy link to hotels in New York state and here is another link to hotels in Ontario Province on the Canadian side of the border.

-- You can cross the bridge by auto, on foot or bicycle.
+- You can cross the bridge by auto, on foot, or by bicycle.
 You will pay a toll no matter which method you use to cross the bridge.
-It is pretty minor for pedestrians and bicyclists but you should know that you will be paying the toll going both directions.
+It is pretty minor for pedestrians and bicyclists, but you should know that you will be paying the toll going both directions.

 - Travelers can obtain current border traffic conditions by calling the Niagara Falls Bridge Commission’s toll free number at 1-800-715-6722.